YourReen/SubnetScanerPORTS/README.md

 # SubnetScanerPORTS
-This script automates scan ports with application nMap his programm only for Linux!
+This script automates scan ports with application nMap

+This programm only for Linux!
 Steps:
 1) Open in terminal
 2) Enter subnet